bids-standard/bids-specification/src/appendices/qmri.md

 qMRI maps are stored differently depending on the process that generated them.
-Pre-generated qMRI maps MAY be stored as part of a raw BIDS dataset, where as it MAY be stored in a derivative BIDS dataset if it were post-generated.
+Pre-generated qMRI maps MAY be stored as part of a raw BIDS dataset, where as they MUST be stored in a derivative BIDS dataset if they were post-generated.

 See the example below of a `T1map` generated from an `MP2RAGE` file collection using either options.